-IAE, Machine shop

-Magnetic Confinement Plasma Device Heliotron J

-One of the objectives of the Heliotron J project is to explore the confinement optimization of the "helical-axis heliotron" configuration which is original to Kyoto University in its design concept, in order to develop the advanced and high-performance fusion reactor.
+IAE, Bldg.
+S-3 IAE, Machine shop Magnetic Confinement Plasma Device Heliotron J One of the objectives of the Heliotron J project is to explore the confinement optimization of the "helical-axis heliotron" configuration which is original to Kyoto University in its design concept, in order to develop the advanced and high-performance fusion reactor.
 Heliotron J started its plasma operation in 2000, and continues the improvement of performance as a unique fusion plasma experiment device.

 (IAE, Bldg.
-N-4)

-Dual-Beam Facility for EnergyScience and TechnologyDUET

-DuET is a powerful tool for introduction of lattice defects, modification of surface structure, and in-beam analysis.
+N-4) Dual-Beam Facility for EnergyScience and TechnologyDUET DuET is a powerful tool for introduction of lattice defects, modification of surface structure, and in-beam analysis.
 Two ionbeams of a different species are able to be irradiated simultaneously to the materials under various environmental conditions.

 (IAE, Bldg.
 N-2)

 Mid-infrared Free Electron Laser Facility

 KU-FEL

 KU-FEL is a tunable MIR laser (3.4~26 $\mu$ m) which is generated by a relativistic electron beam interacted with synchrotron radiation in the periodic magnetic field.
 Researches on energy materials by using high peak power MIR-FEL have been conducted by cooperation researchers.

 (IAE, Bldg.
 N-2)

 NMR Machines

-Four NMR machines, including three 600 MHz machines equipped with the superhigh sensitivity probe, are operated to develop the way to extract the energy and valuable materials from biomass and biomolecules.
+NMR machines, an 800 MHz machine linked with liquid chromatography and mass spectrometer and two 600 MHz machines equipped with the ultra high sensitivity probe, are operated to develop the way to extract the energy and valuable materials from biomass and biomolecules.

 (IAE, Bldg.
-S-2)

-Multi-Scale Testing and Evaluation Research Facility MUSTER

-MUSTER is a research facility installed with high-resolution microscopes, TEM, FE-TEM and FE-SEM, chemical analyzers, FE-AES and FE-EPMA, and mechanical testing machines, fatigue test machine, high temperature tensile test machine and nano-indenter, etc.
+S-2) Multi-Scale Testing and Evaluation Research Facility MUSTER MUSTER is a research facility installed with high-resolution microscopes, TEM, FE-TEM and FE-SEM, chemical analyzers, FE-AES and FE-EPMA, and mechanical testing machines, fatigue test machine, high temperature tensile test machine and nano-indenter, etc.

 (IAE, Bldg.
 N-1, N-2)

 Research Facilities for Energy Nanoscience

 Analytical instruments for investigation of the energetic function of nanocomposites and biomaterials are provided.
-These involve scanning probe microscopes, atomic force microscope, CD spectrometer, ultraviolet and visible spectrophotometers, a fluorescence spectrometer, iso-thermal titration calorimetry, differential scanning calorimetry, MALDI-TOF mass spectrometer, ESI mass spectrometer, FT-IR spectrometer and photo-electron spectroscopy.
-(IAE, Bldg.
-Main Bldg.)
+These involve scanning probe microscopes, atomic force microscopy, fluorescence microscope, CD spectrome-

-Functional Analytical Systems for the Generation of Catalytic Materials purification chromatography system, a DNA sequencer, a time-resolved fluorescence spectrometer, a FESEM, and a solar simulator.
-(IAE, Bldg.
-N-1, S-1, Main Bldg.)

-Instruments are set up to purify, analyze chemical compositions and structures, and to evaluate functions of various biomolecules, organic and inorganic molecules.
-These include 300 MHz and 600 MHz NMRs, a protein

-Fusion In-vessel Components Experiment Device

-Conditioning of 30kV-6A hydrogen beam and development of neutron source is ongoing for the research of innovative concepts of high heat flux divertor and breeding blanket for fusion in-vessel components based on liquid metal and other unique materials.
+ter, ultraviolet and visible spectrophotometers, a fluorescence spectrometer, iso-thermal titration calorimetry, differential scanning calorimetry, MALDI-TOF mass spectrometer, ESI mass spectrometer, and FT-IR spectrometer.
+(IAE, Main Bldg.)
+Functional Analytical Systems for the Generation of Catalytic Materials Instruments are set up to purify, analyze chemical compositions and structures, and to evaluate functions of various biomolecules, organic and inorganic molecules.
+These include 300 MHz NMRs, a protein purification chromatography system, DNA sequencer, time-resolved fluorescence spectrometer, and FESEM.
+(Main Bldg.)
+Fusion In-vessel Components Experiment Device Conditioning of 30kV-6A hydrogen beam and development of neutron source is ongoing for the research of innovative concepts of high heat flux divertor and breeding blanket for fusion in-vessel components based on liquid metal and other unique materials.

 (IAE, Bldg.
 S-3)

 Advanced Energy Conversion Experiment

 For the evaluation of heat flux plasma facing components and high temperature blanket, a 950 C LiPb liquid metal loop and compact fusion neutron source are developed.
 Study on interaction between material and energy on the energy conversion components with advanced materials and heat transfer media will be performed.